sheldhur/cross-browser-extension-boilerplate/README.md

 - 🎨 PostCSS with support LESS and SCSS
 - 📜 Manifest V3 and Manifest V2
 - 🔄 Extension hot reload for Chromium and Firefox browsers
-- ⛺ Open a target browser with a temporary profile for development
+- ⛺ Opens a target browser with a temporary profile for development

 ## Commands